 Write It Out

-Juggling multiple devices that bombard you all day with messages, emails, calls and alerts can give a fractured, scattered, haphazard feel to your workflow and priorities — none of which helps with time management.
+Juggling multiple devices that bombard you all day with messages, emails, calls and alerts can give a fractured and scattered feel to your workflow and priorities — none of which helps with time management.
 Fitness entrepreneur and trainer to the stars Tracy Anderson corrals the frantic pace of her busy life with a unified, visual representation of her obstacles, goals, challenges and plans.
-This can take many forms, but for her, it’s a simple notebook that she referred to in an article with CNBC as her “brain dump.”
+This can take many forms, but for her, it’s a simple notebook that she referred to as her “brain dump” in an interview with CNBC.

 Map Out Your Day

 Former Google career coach and job strategist Jenny Blake said she visually centralizes the fragments of her work and life with mind maps, which use spokes to connect a central idea to related concepts or tasks.
 This gives her the opportunity to physically see a snapshot of her day, year or decade while mapping the best way to reach her goals, both near and distant.

 Elizabeth Grace Saunders is the founder and CEO of Real Life E Time Coaching & Speaking, as well as a time-management coach, speaker and best-selling author.

 She believes that the critical first hour after you wake sets the tone of your entire day — and you must defend it at all costs.

 “I find that it helps immensely to not have meetings to start my day,” Saunders said.
 “During this first hour, I take time to organize myself, including completing my daily plan, getting an email in order and taking care of other small, time-sensitive tasks.
 This allows me to come at the rest of the day from a place of clarity and strength.
 I feel prepared for my meetings and know which larger tasks are most important for the day.”

 Set Aside Project Days